Building API operations - Amazon DynamoDB

 Update table

-To run or generate code for an Update Table operation, do the following.
+To update capacity settings for a table with an Update Table operation, do the following.

 With Provisioned selected, you can set minimum and maximum read and write capacity units.
 You can also enable or disable auto scaling.